ve3wmb/OrionWspr/README.md

 Changelog :
+v0.16 - Phase one of Telemetry.
+This update introduces some Telemetry Data structures and includes the encoding of the 5th and 6th
+Maidenhead Grid Square characters into the PWR/dBm field of the primary WSPR message using a scheme developed by VE3GTC.

 v0.15a - Minor code changes to improve WSPR TX timing.
 Modified the orion_scheduler() function to generate the PRIMARY_WSPR_TX_TIME_EV at (Second == 1) rather than (Second = 0) to reduce DT values.
 Addressed Issue #1 raised against Orion in GITHUB, by